-- Go to Settings > Web and mobile monitoring > Advanced setup.
+- In the Dynatrace menu, go to Settings > Web and mobile monitoring > Advanced setup.

-- Click Download documentation and samples.
+- Select Download documentation and samples.
 A sample HTML file called

 User tagging based on page source